-The California Supreme Court ended 2016 with a brand new ruling about professional rest breaks and the rights of employees during those.
-According to the ruling, employees who are on a break cannot be considered to be on call or on duty.
+The California Supreme Court ended 2016 with a new ruling about employee rest breaks and the rights of employees during those.
+According to the ruling in "Augustus v.
+ABM Security Services" D.J.
+12608 (2016), employees who are on a lunch or rest break cannot be considered to be on-call or on duty.

 This is a particularly serious development in the security industry where it’s a common practice for guards to be considered on duty while taking a break.